bollitec/ESP_RSA/README.md

 Project to develop a Remote Service Adaptor for the ESP's Idea of this project is to develop an RSA for all the existing hardware:
 ... means:
+  - RSA => Remote Service Adaptor to control the main host
-  - other ESP like ESP8266, ESP32
+  - Hardware => ESP like ESP8266, ESP32
-  - Linux machines like Raspberry
+  - Support from => Linux machines like Raspberry
-  - Windows machines like normal PC
+  - API to control server => every platform, html based, standard json requirements

  This project try to include hardware and software.